folio-org/cql2pgjson-java/README.md

 Word begin and word end in JSON is only detected at whitespace and punctuation characters from the ASCII charset, not from other Unicode charsets.

+All locally produced Exceptions are derived from a single parent so they can be caught collectively or individually.
+Methods that load a JSON data object model pass in the identity of the model as a resource file name, and may also throw a native `java.io.IOException`.

+    CQL2PgJSONException
+      ├── FieldException
+      ├── SchemaException
+      ├── ServerChoiceIndexesException
+      ├── CQLFeatureUnsupportedException
+      └── QueryValidationException
+            └── QueryAmbiguousException

 ## Additional information

 * Further [CQL](http://dev.folio.org/doc/glossary#cql) information.